-- 1. Forestry Licence to Cut with a volume limit of 2,000 m3 or less. - 2.
-Occupant Licence to Cut with a volume limit of 2,000 m3 or less. - 3.
+- 1. Forestry Licence to Cut with a volume limit of 2,000 m3 or less, written in the licence agreement. - 2.
+Occupant Licence to Cut with a volume limit of 2,000 m3 or less, written in the licence agreement. - 3.
 Forestry License to Cut issued under 47.6(3) of the Act in conjunction with an activity funded out of the BCTS account. - 4.
 A scale based right of way accessing a cruise based cutblock. - 5.
-A blanket salvage cutting authority with a harvest volume of 2,000 m3 or less.
+A cutblock within a blanket salvage cutting authority (under the Interior Appraisal Manual section 6.4.2). - 6.
+A cutblock smaller than 2.0 ha.
+This paragraph does not apply to partial cutblocks or patch cut cutblocks.